mudassirfayaz/WebGPU_Hack/README.md

 ## Usage

 1. Visit `http://localhost:3000/input.html` to input data.
-2. Submit the data, which will be processed and stored in the backend.
+2. Submit the data, which will be processed and stored in the SQLite database.
 3. Visit `http://localhost:3000/index.html` to view the visualized data in a 3D bar chart.

 ## API Endpoints

-- **POST /process-data**: Accepts user input for processing and stores it.
+- **POST /process-data**: Accepts user input for processing and stores it in the SQLite database.
-- **GET /get-data**: Returns the processed data to be visualized on the frontend.
+- **GET /get-data**: Returns the processed data from the SQLite database to be visualized on the frontend.

 ## Future Work

 - Integrate WebGPU for data processing.
 - Enhance the API for more complex simulations.
 - Implement error handling and validation for user input.
-- Integrate a database for persistent data storage.
 - Extend visualization capabilities, including 3D visualization options.

+## Database

+The project uses SQLite for data storage.
+This provides a lightweight solution for storing and retrieving user input data.

 ## Contributing